boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Encoding 3GPP Slices for Interactive Media Services

 {{?I-D.jiang-tsvwg-slice-media-service}} explores how IETF schemes (DSCP and UDP options) can be used to expose some QoS-related metadata for specific flows to 5GS.
-The draft focuses on the Extended Reality & multi-modality communication (XRM) service.
+The document focuses on the Extended Reality & multi-modality communication (XRM) service.

 ## Abstraction and Control of Traffic Engineered Networks (ACTN)